-Key Audit Matter How the matter was addressed in our audit information sourced from the personal digital assistant devices.
+Key Audit Matter How this key audit matter was addressed in our audit information sourced from the personal digital assistant devices.
 Tracing accruals for unbilled services at the reporting date to supporting documentation and evaluating related management assumptions, mainly those in respect of volumes consumed by customer type.
 Investigating significant unusual relationships identified between the expected effects of the volume and price changes during the year on the revenue amounts and actual revenue recognized.
-Considering the completeness and accuracy of the Company's disclosures in the separate financial statements in respect of revenue recognition policy and revenue by service type.
+Considering the completeness and accuracy of the Group's disclosures in the consolidated financial statements in respect of revenue recognition policy and revenue by service type.